muhammadmubashir72/Physical-AI-Humanoid-Robotics-Book/README.md

 Built with Docusaurus technology, featuring personalized learning paths tailored to your background and skill level.

 ### 🤝 Smart RAG Chatbot
 Ask questions and get intelligent responses from our AI assistant trained on the entire course content.
+A floating chat button appears on every page for instant access.

 ### 🌍 Multilingual Support
 Content available in multiple languages including Urdu to make learning accessible worldwide.